Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

-\myparagraph{Study Context} The subjects were employees at a U.S.-based international financial technology (``fintech'') firm.
-Participants represented a diverse cross-section of the organization, including employees from finance, technology, operations, customer service, and administrative functions.
-All participants were full-time employees with active email accounts who regularly use organizational communication systems and speak English.
+\myparagraph{Study Context} The subjects were full-time employees at a U.S.-based international financial technology (``fintech'') firm.
+Subjects represented a diverse cross-section of the organization, including employees from finance, technology, operations, customer service, and administrative functions.